bengal865/python-repo-template/primm-activity.md

 ```

 ## Run
+*Run the code and try to predict what the code will do before you run it.*
 - Run the starter script and see what happens

 ## Investigate
+*Study how the different parts of a script work together.*
 - Step 1
 - Step 2

 ## Modify
+*Make small changes to your code and see how the changes affect how the code runs.*
 - Modify your script as follows:

 ```python